 I continue to work on the principles and methods of Empirical Modelling (through the CONSTRUIT!
 Project and in other ways).
 I have long-standing interests in the history and philosophy of computing.

 The history of mathematics has also been a theme of my research interests for many years - especially the work of Bernard Bolzano and his contemporaries.
-I am currently editing some volumes of the Bolzano Gesamtausgabe, I regularly help to organise Bolzano conferences and have recently started a Working Group on the mathematical work of Bolzano and his contemporaries.
+I regularly help to organise Bolzano conferences and maintain the website at www.bernardbolzano.org.
+Recently I co-edited the 105th (!) volume of the Bolzano Gesamtausgabe.

 Steve Russ and Kateřina Trlifajová (2016) 'Bolzano's measurable numbers : are they real?' in Maria Zack, Elaine Landry eds.
 Research in History and Philosophy of Mathematics, The CSHPM 2015 Annual Meeting in Washington D.C., Birkhäuser pp. 39 - 56 See http://www.springer.com/us/book/9783319432694